darrenpmeyer/mac-present/README.md

 - [iTerm2_profile.json](iTerm2_profile.json) -- a terminal profile for the
-  [iTerm2 terminal](https://iterm2.com/) that uses a large text size and some other minor tweaks that make it good for demos
+  [iTerm2 terminal](https://iterm2.com/) that uses a large text size and some other minor tweaks that make it good for demos. **Note:** the working directory is set to `/Users/proteus`; you'll want to change that to reflect your home directory; you can do that in iTerm2's settings

 - [toggle-desk-icons.sh](toggle-desk-icons.sh) -- a bash script that toggles
   the display of icons on the desktop